akvasan2/MonteCarloPathwaySearch/Conf_Search/README.md

 4. Evaluation of slow coordinates of the drug poses.
 Scripts found in Analysis/Slow_Coordinates/

-Follow instructions detailed in the README.MD file within the specified directory for each step .
+Follow instructions detailed in the README.MD file within each step's specified directory.

-Input_Files and Parameters directories include structures and parameters needed to run these scripts, respectively.
+Input_Files and Parameters directories include structures and parameters needed to run scripts, respectively.